balderdashy/sails-docs/README.md

 # Sails.js Documentation (v0.9.x)

 Guide and reference documentation for the 0.9.x release of Sails.
 Content for the documentation on the Sails website (sailsjs.org) is deployed from here.
+The markdown files are split, relinked, converted to HTML, and formatted to fit within the skin of sailsjs.org.

 ##### Contributing to the docs
 > We welcome your help!
 Please send a pull request to this branch with corrections/additions and they'll be double-checked and merged as soon as possible.